Methodology

 Chat prompt asks @Web to fetch URL and return output verbatim, human manually extracts measurements |

-Known limitations of this approach: interpreted-track varies between runs; can’t programmatically inspect a surfaced API field; variation is also expected between MCP server versions, IDE version, and model selection; some test URLs may be gated
+Approach limitations: general variation between runs; can’t programmatically inspect a surfaced API field; variation expected between MCP server >versions, IDE version, LLM selection; some URLs possibly gated

 Cursor-Specific Unknowns